kkmarv/IOTA-Digital-Student-ID/docs/backend/rest-api.md

 - Content-Type: application/json

-> The body must contain a verifiable credential of type `StudentCredential`.
+> The body must be a Verifiable Presentation containing a `StudentCredential`.

 ```json
 {